ramshazar/rosenmontag/README.md

 Awesome!
 I would love to read about that!

-# What das Rosenmontag mean
+# What does Rosenmontag mean

 It is [Rosenmontag](https://en.wikipedia.org/wiki/Rosenmontag) today.